 In the installation, we encounter the simulation of the expanding and contracting of energy through the images of atoms and electrons, engendered from our recognition of a “straight line” existing only as a concept, and the revelation of the character of the glass on a minute level.
 The work is surely urging us to ponder about science, art, and ethics.

 Elements is the gallery’s first exhibition to be presented by a guest curator, and it is Shimizu’s first solo exhibition in Japan in 5 years.
 The artist himself will be giving a performance on opening day.
-We are looking forward to it with great anticipation, and we would be delighted if you would join us.

 Born Tokyo, 1966.
 Received his MFA in the Graduate School of Art at the Tokyo University of the Arts and is presently based in Saitama.
 In 1994 he founded WrK with Toshiya Tsunoda and others.
 He moved to Copenhagen in 2008 as an overseas trainee in receipt of a grant from the Agency for Cultural Affairs, thereafter remaining to live and work until 2010.
 Some of the major shows he has exhibited at have included “Roppongi Crossing” at Mori Art Museum (Tokyo, 2004), the Busan Biennale 2008 at the Busan Museum of Art (Busan, 2008), and “Simple Interactions.
 Sound Art From Japan” at the Museum of Contemporary Art Roskilde (Copenhagen, 2011).